Lâm Ngươn Tánh: Activities in exile

-In April 1975, Lam and his wife left Vietnam after the Fall of Saigon.
+In April 1975, Tánh and his wife left Vietnam after the Fall of Saigon.
 They eventually settled in King George, Virginia.
-Lam served the U.S. Defense Department (Department of Navy) for more than 20 years as a naval architect at the Naval Surface Warfare Center in Dahlgren, Virginia.
+Tánh served the U.S. Defense Department (Department of Navy) for more than 20 years as a naval architect at the Naval Surface Warfare Center in Dahlgren, Virginia.

-From 1981 to 1985, he was Secretary General of the Republic of Vietnam Veterans Association.
+From 1981 to 1985, Tánh was Secretary General of the Republic of Vietnam Veterans Association.
 From 1989 to 1991, he founded the Vietnamese Navy General Association and was the first-term Chairman.
 Since 1997, he has served as the Minister for Foreign Affairs of an exiled anti-communist organization The Government of Free Vietnam.
 In 2000, he became the Deputy Prime Minister in charge of National Defense.
-In August 1997, he founded the Free Vietnam Coalition Party and serves on the Member Central Leadership Council.
+In August 1997, Tánh founded the Free Vietnam Coalition Party and serves on the Member Central Leadership Council.
 He is the founder of Vietnamese Navy General Association and First Term Chairman.
 In 2005, he was elected as Prime Minister of The Government of Free Vietnam.